 - a front-end subnet for the web servers

 Incoming secure web traffic must be load-balanced among the web servers as customers browse the on-line store.
-Order processing traffic in the form of HTTP requests from the web servers must be load-balanced among the application servers.
+Order processing traffic in the form of HTTP requests from the web servers must be balanced among the application servers.
 Additionally, the infrastructure must be designed for high availability.

 The resulting design must incorporate:

 - A single resource group

 - Availability sets for the VMs with a similar role